sebastiengemme/vl53l0x-ros/README.md

     rosrun vl53l0x vl53l0x_node _autostart:=true _mode=1

-would automatically start the node in *Better Accuracy Mode*
+would automatically start the node in *Better Accuracy Mode*.

+The frame id is also customizable by specifying a `frame_id` parameter.

 ## Prerequisites
 The only prerequisite is the [VL53L0X Python API on Raspberry Pi](https://github.com/johnbryanmoore/VL53L0X_rasp_python) from Mr. Bryan Moore.